 Why You Should Make This

-If you or someone you know is a lover of all things lemon and also enjoys raspberries, then you must make this lemon raspberry loaf.
+If you or someone you know is a lover of all things lemon and also enjoys raspberries, then you must make this raspberry lemon loaf cake.
 It has a delicious pound cake like texture and is so addicting, in the best way.

 It also happens to be: